fpgasystems/hacc/README.md

 # Acknowledgment and citation

-We encourage users of ETHZ-HACC to acknowledge the support provided by AMD and ETH Zürich for their research in presentations, papers, posters, and press releases.
+We encourage ETHZ-HACC users to acknowledge the support provided by AMD and ETH Zürich for their research in presentations, papers, posters, and press releases.
 Please use the following acknowledgment statement and citation.

 ## Acknowledgment